 Humboldt Waste Management Authority (HWMA) was established by a Joint Powers Agreement comprised of the County of Humboldt and the Cities of Arcata, Blue Lake, Eureka, Ferndale and Rio Dell in 1999.
 The Authority is governed by a six-member Board of Directors who regularly meet and provide direction to the Authority’s Executive Director.

-HWMA owns and is responsible for the operation and maintenance activities associated with the Hawthorne Street Transfer Station, Eureka Recycling Center, Household Hazardous Waste Facillity and the Cummings Road Landfill.
-The Authority receives municipal solid waste (garbage) and curbside recycled materials delivered by franchise haulers, and is a One-Stop Drop off for the general public for self-hauled municipal solid waste, recycling services and other material diversion programs and services.
+HWMA owns and is responsible for the operation and maintenance activities associated with the Hawthorne Street Transfer Station, Eureka Recycling Center(Closed), Household Hazardous Waste Facillity and the Cummings Road Landfill.
+The Authority receives municipal solid waste (garbage) and curbside recycled materials delivered by franchise haulers, and is serves as a drop off site for the general public for self-hauled municipal solid waste, green waste, hazardous wastes and other material diversion programs and services.

 Since 1999, HWMA has been committed to waste reduction and materials diversion activities, beginning with diversion of green waste from the local landfill, expanding over the years to include recycling, CRV Buy-Back, household hazardous wastes, universal wastes (batteries, fluorescent bulbs, medical sharps), electronic wastes, appliances, oil and other automotive fluids, carpet recycling, paint-care and re-use, and tires.
 Authority staff work closely with our member agencies, franchise haulers and the public to identify opportunities to reduce, re-use and remove other materials from the waste stream.

 The Cummings Road Landfill ceased landfill activities in June of 2000, and following several years of planning and permitting, the landfill underwent construction closure activities that were completed in 2016.
 The Authority is responsible for 30 years of closure/post-closure maintenance and monitoring activities.